ExcelDataReader/ExcelDataReader/README.md

 Lightweight and fast library written in C# for reading Microsoft Excel files.

-Please feel free to fork and submit pull requests.
+Please feel free to fork and submit pull requests to the develop branch.

 If you are reporting an issue it is really useful if you can supply an example Excel file as this makes debugging much easier and without it we may not be able to resolve any problems.

-This project is using a git-flow style workflow so please submit pull requests to the develop branch if possible.

 [![Build status](https://ci.appveyor.com/api/projects/status/ii6hbs9otpbg1nqh/branch/master?svg=true)](https://ci.appveyor.com/project/andersnm/exceldatareader/branch/master) [![Build status](https://ci.appveyor.com/api/projects/status/ii6hbs9otpbg1nqh/branch/develop?svg=true)](https://ci.appveyor.com/project/andersnm/exceldatareader/branch/develop)

 ## Finding the binaries
-It is recommended to use Nuget.
+It is recommended to use NuGet.
 F.ex through the VS Package Manager Console `Install-Package <package>` or using the VS "Manage NuGet Packages..." extension.

 As of ExcelDataReader version 3.0, the project was split into multiple packages: